realA10001986/Time-Circuits-Display/README.md

 ## Speedometer

 The firmware supports a speedometer display connected via i2c (slave address 0x70) as part of the time travel sequence.
-Unfortunately, CircuitSetup's upcoming Speedo display is yet in the design stage, so you are on your own to build one for the time being.
+As CircuitSetup's upcoming Speedo display is not available yet, you are on your own to build one for the time being.

 What you need is a box, the LED segment displays and a HT16K33-based PCB that allows accessing the LED displays via i2c.
 There are various readily available LED segment displays with suitable i2c break-outs from Adafruit and Seeed (Grove) that can be used as a basis.
 Adafruit [878](https://www.adafruit.com/product/878), [1270](https://www.adafruit.com/product/1270) and [1911](https://www.adafruit.com/product/1911), as well as Grove 0.54" 14-segment [2-digit](https://www.seeedstudio.com/Grove-0-54-Red-Dual-Alphanumeric-Display-p-4031.html) or [4-digit](https://www.seeedstudio.com/Grove-0-54-Red-Quad-Alphanumeric-Display-p-4032.html) alphanumeric displays are supported.
 (The product numbers vary with color, the numbers here are the red ones.)